Heads Will Roll (EP): Reception

 Reviews of the EP were generally positive, with IGN stating, "Calling Raven's vocals 'pop' is not a slam, as she has a strong enough voice to make her worthy of some attention."
 Sixx also praised Raven, he said, "I’ve written with artists as diverse as Josey from Saliva(band) to Meat Loaf and Vince Neil, but Marion is the most talented new artist I’ve worked with since I’ve been making music."

-Trivia
+Tracks

 "Let Me Introduce Myself", is a song meant for Raven's ex-boyfriend's new girlfriend.
 It has three versions, the band version and two acoustic versions, band version is included in her debut album Here I Am, the second version is featured in her first EP Heads Will Roll and contains some explicit lyrics, and the second and censored acoustic version appears in the album Set Me Free as a hidden track that comes after "All I Wanna Do Is You".
 The acoustic version also features an intro to the song.
 Raven was quoted as stating that the band version did not capture the essence of what the song is about.